A Leray model for the Orlik-Solomon algebra: Combining the two models

 where $d_T(g)=d(z_T(g),g)$ if $g\neq \onehat$, and $d_T(\onehat)= d(z_T(\onehat),\onehat)-1$.
 Up to sign, this is simply Yuzvinsky's basis involution. \begin{lemma} Let $S\in\N(\LM,\H)$ be such that $S\subseteq\H^\circ$ and $\onehat\in S$.
 Let $g\in S$ and suppose that $x_S^b$ is a monomial such that for all $h\in S$ with $h>g$, we have $b(h)=d_S(h)$. \begin{enumerate}[(a)] \item If $b(g)=d_S(g)$, then we have $x_S^b = (-1)^{|S-(S')^+|}x_{S'}^{b}x_{\onehat}^{d_{S'}(\onehat)}$ in $\Dp(\LM,\H)$, where $S'=\{h\in S\colon h\not\geq g\}.$ \item If $b(g)>d_S(g)$, then we have $x_S^b=0$ in $\Dp(\LM,\H)$. \end{enumerate} \end{lemma} \begin{proof} We argue by lexicographic induction, the base case being $x_{\onehat}^b$, which is zero if $b>r$.
 Now assume that $x_S^b$ and $g\in S$ are such that $b(h)=d_S(h)$ for all $h>g$, and $b(g)\geq d_S(g)$, and assume that the statements are true for all earlier such monomials.
 First, we note that $x_{S-\set{g}}^bc_g^{b(g)}$ is a multiple of a type \eqref{def:B:iii'} relation.
 Thus we can write $x_S^b=x^b_{S-\set{g}}x_g^{b(g)}$ as a sum of terms of the form $-x_{S-\set{g}}^bx_T^a$, where $T\subseteq\set{h\in\H\colon h\geq g}$ and $T\neq\set{g}$, the set $(S-\set{g})\cup T$ is nested, and $\sum_{h\in T} a(h)=b(g)$.
 We will now examine these monomials more closely.

 Write $S_{\geq g}=\{h\in S\colon h\geq g\}$ and $S'=S-S_{\geq g}$.
 Consider one of the above monomials, which can be written in the form $m=-x_{S'}^bx_{S_{>g}}^{d_S+a}x_{T-S_{>g}}^a$.
 Note that since $T$ is nested and $\bottom<g\leq\bigvee T$, it cannot contain a nontrivial antichain (by Proposition \ref{prop:factors1}).
-Furthermore, since $T$ contains $\onehat$ but no nontrivial antichain, it must be a nonempty chain.
+Hence $T$ is a nonempty chain.
 Similarly, $S_{>g}$ is also a nonempty chain.
 Let $h$ be the minimum element of $S_{>g}$, and let $\max T$ be the maximum element of $T$ (both with respect to $\leq$).
 If $\max T\neq h$, then the monomial is zero by the inductive hypothesis \eqref{lem:duality:ii} with the minimum element of $S_{\geq\max T}$ playing the role of $g$.
 Thus, the monomial $m$ could only be nonzero if $\max T=h$.
 Now suppose that $|T|>1$; i.e. there exists some $f\in T$ for which $f<h$.
 Taking $f$ to the maximum such, the monomial will be zero by the inductive hypothesis \eqref{lem:duality:ii} with $h$ playing the role of $g$.

 Thus, the only possibly nonzero monomial in our expansion of $x_S^b$ is $m=-x_{S'}^bx_{S_{>h}}^{d_S}x_h^{b(g)+d_S(h)}$, where $h$ is the minimum element of $S_{>g}$.
 Since $d_{S-\set{g}}(h)=d_S(g)+d_S(h)$, it follows by induction that if $b(g)>d_S(g)$ then $x_S^b=0$, and if $b(g)=d_S(g)$ then